animeshsrivastava24/clix/README.md

 # clix

-An easy to use clipboard manager made using tkinter.
+An easy to use clipboard manager made using Tkinter.

 ![](https://media.giphy.com/media/l0IymVaUaR5xGRQHK/giphy.gif)